instadw/instadwell-blog/_posts/2025-12-08-top-10-co-living-spaces-in-koramangala-and-sg-palya-living-guide-2026.md

 **Q: Is it safe for women to live in Koramangala 5th Block?**

 Generally, yes.
 Major roads like 80ft Road are well-lit and busy until late.
 However, residential cross-streets can get dark.
 We recommend using Uber/Ola if returning post-11 PM, rather than walking the "last mile" alone.

+For a full city overview of female-friendly PGs in Bengaluru with biometric entry and no-curfew policies, see our [Best Co-living Spaces in Bengaluru guide](/blog/best-co-living-spaces-in-bengaluru-and-ultimate-rent-guide-2026).

 **Q: What is the rent for a single room in Koramangala?**